Jānis Gailītis

-Jānis Gailītis (born 23 April 1985) is a Latvian former professional basketball player and professional basketball coach, who is currently a head coach for VEF Rīga, and an assistant for Luca Banchi in Latvian National Team.
+Jānis Gailītis (born 23 April 1985) is a Latvian former professional basketball player and professional basketball coach, who is currently the head coach for SIG Strasbourg.

-Career
+Coaching career

 From 2002 till 2011 Gailītis was a professional basketball player.
 He played for such teams as Skonto, ASK Rīga and VEF Rīga.
 Since 2007, he was player-manager for VEF Rīga but at the 2010–2011 season was promoted to assistant coach.
-On December 17, 2015, Gailītis took over the head coaching duties, after Carlos Frade was fired.
+On 17 December 2015 Gailītis took over the head coaching duties, after Carlos Frade was fired.
 With Gailītis at the helm, VEF has won five Latvian championships and reached VTB United League quarterfinals twice.

+German Bundesliga side Mitteldeutscher BC announced on June 3rd, 2024 that Gailītis has agreed to become the new head coach of the team.

+On June 11, 2025, he signed with SIG Strasbourg of the French LNB Pro A.

 National teams

 In 2011 and 2013, he was the assistant coach for Latvian U16 team.
 In 2014, Gailītis was the head coach for Latvian U16 team, which won a silver medal at the FIBA Europe U16 Championship.
 In 2015, he was the head coach for Latvian U18 team.
 Since 2021, Gailītis is an assistant coach for Luca Banchi in the Men's National Team.